2995250328/mapanything/README.md

 (including their metric scale factors) when AA tensors are recorded.
 They also set `info_sharing.module_args.indices` to `[0, ..., depth-1]` so every alternating-attention block is persisted to disk via `info_sharing_storage_path`.
+When disk capture is enabled, all blocks for a forward pass are saved inside a single `info_sharing_outputs.pt` file that can be reloaded with `MapAnything.load_info_sharing_features_from_file`.
 Apply the same override if you compose a custom Hydra run.

 ### Multi-Modal Inference